 The Capital Scholars Honors Program

 The Capital Scholars Honors Program is a selective program that emphasizes excellence and involvement.
-The Program currently enrolls a small number of highly qualified freshmen each year in its living-learning community, which is housed in the Lincoln Residence Hall.
-Freshmen and sophomore honors students are required to live in Lincoln Residence Hall.
+The Program currently enrolls a small number of highly qualified freshmen each year in its living-learning community, which is housed in the Lincoln Residence Hall and Founders Residence Hall for the first-year and second-years, respectively.

 Honors students participate in an interdisciplinary core curriculum designed to prepare them for their majors and foster the intellectual skills that society expects from future leaders.
 Honors interdisciplinary core courses introduce students to ideas from a range of disciplines, and help them integrate the insights of those disciplines to create new knowledge.
 Each course includes topics and draws on authors that reflect the ethnic, racial, and gender diversity of America, and also world-wide cultural diversity.
 Honors students participate in learning teams for many course assignments; their work together nurtures intellectual growth and engagement with the ideas of others.
 Collaboration also prepares honors students for the challenges of working in a complex and diverse society.
 The curriculum-wide focus on collaborative learning also emphasizes leadership.